threexc/SGControl/README.md

 ### Prerequisites and Deployment

 SGControl should be compatible with any system supporting recent versions of the gcc compiler and the C standard libraries.
+All of the Python utilities are written in Python 3.

 The code in SGControl has been tested and run from two desktop machines and one laptop, all of which are/were running Fedora 26 and/or Fedora 27 64-bit at the